Esperanto grammar: Conditional and tenseless participles (unofficial)

-Tense-neutral words such as prezidento and studento are formally considered distinct nominal roots, not derivatives of the verbs prezidi and studi.
+Tense-neutral words such as prezidento and studento are formally considered distinct nominal roots (prezident- and student-), not derivatives of the verbs prezidi and studi (roots prezid- and stud-).

-The suffix -enda, as in pagenda 'payable, must be paid' from pagi 'to pay', is similar to a passive participle of the imperative mood.
+The suffix -enda, as in pagenda from pagi, is similar to a passive participle of the imperative mood.

 Negation

 A statement is made negative by using ne or one of the negative (neni-) correlatives.
 Ordinarily, only one negative word is allowed per clause:

 Mi ne faris ion ajn.
 I didn't do anything.

 Two negatives (double negative) within a clause cancel each other out, with the result being an affirmative sentence.

 Mi ne faris nenion.
 Mi ja faris ion.
 It is not the case that I did nothing.
 I did do something.

 The word ne comes before the word it negates: